Information compiled by Esther O’Moore Donohoe and Chris Jones

 Road closures will be in place from 6pm on Saturday (25th) and the centre of Knock Village will be closed (except to residents).
 Full details can be found here.

-The N17 between Charlestown and Claremorris will be closed from midnight on Saturday (25th) until at least 3pm on Sunday (26th).
-A business and community liaison team is in place to handle queries for those who live and work near Knock.
+The N17 between Charlestown and Claremorris will be closed from midnight on Saturday (25th) until at least 6pm on Sunday (26th).

 There will be a considerable walk from the car parks and there will be no shuttle bus facility available between car parks and the event site.
 Wear suitable footwear and bring waterproof clothing.
 Car-pooling and sharing are essential due to space limitations.